quietsoph/sauce-take-home/README.md

 # Sauce Technical Task

-This repository contains the code for the Sauce technical task.
+## The Project
-This project is only partially implemented.
+This repository is a simplified and partial implementation of Sauce.

 The project consists of a GraphQL server that exposes some queries and mutations to create and fetch feedback records.
 A feedback record is simply some text with some form of product feedback. \